fame-marketing/bml-admin/README.md

 </a>
 and install the webhooks app for your nearby now account.
 From the webhooks settings tab add the secure url.
 The URL will depend on where you place your files.
-If your website is example.com and you place your files in a directory named at the root of your website and call it "webhooks" your secure url would be https://example.com/webhooks/webhook
+If your website is example.com and you place your files in a directory named at the root of your website and call it "nn-admin" your secure url would be https://example.com/nn-admin/webhook

 Run `node /.bin/www`